-- The Phony Repair Shop.
+- The Phoney Repair Shop.
 In this fraud scenario, someone poses as a repair shop performing service on your vehicle.
 The fraudster will provide a vehicle number, license plate number, and a driver’s name and demand immediate payment via MoneyCode or threaten to keep the vehicle.
-EFS has even seen cases where the fraudster generates a phony invoice and emails it to the victim.
+EFS has even seen cases where the fraudster generates a phoney invoice and emails it to the victim.

 - The Fake Tow.
 Similar to the repair shop scam, many fraudsters will demand payment for a tow that never occurred and will demand immediate payment or they won’t release the vehicle to the driver or repair shop.

 - The Driver in Need.
-Some fraudsters target companies with large driver pools by posing as the actual driver, using information they have likely overheard by loitering around truck stops and often engaging the actual driver in conversation.
+Some fraudsters target trucking companies with large driver pools by posing as the actual driver.
+This is a common truck stop scam.
+The scammer uses information they have likely overheard by loitering around truck stops and often engaging the actual driver in conversation.
 The fraudster will call the dispatcher to request a MoneyCode for a fuel or repair advance using the information they have gleaned from the legitimate driver to obtain a MoneyCode.

 - The DOT Inspector/Police.
 These perpetrators pretend to be with the Department of Transportation or a police officer on-site during a DOT inspection and demand an immediate payment for a fictitious violation via MoneyCode in order to have the truck released.

-To prevent yourself from becoming a victim of the fraud tactics above, EFS offers some sound guidance and guidelines to follow:
+To prevent yourself from becoming a victim of the common trucking fraud tactics above, EFS offers some sound guidance and guidelines to follow:

 - Drivers should always be aware of their surroundings and avoid divulging any information to third parties that could be utilized to validate a MoneyCode.